JSv4/Python-Redlines/docs/developer-guide.md

 ## Conclusion

-You've now set up the RedlinesWrapper project, built the necessary C# binaries, and learned how to use the Python wrapper to compare `.docx` files.
+You've now set up the Python-Docx-Redlines project, built the necessary C# binaries, and learned how to use the Python wrapper to compare `.docx` files.
 Running the tests ensures that your setup is correct and the wrapper functions as expected.

----

-Feel free to modify this Quickstart Guide to better fit the specifics of your project, such as the exact commands for building the C# binaries or the directory structure of your project.
-This guide provides a general framework to get users started with the RedlinesWrapper.